 On March 15, 2001, the Society entered into a bond payable agreement for \$3,650,000 from the proceeds of the issuance of Boulder County, Colorado, Variable Rate Demand Development Revenue Bonds, Series 2001.
 The Society entered into an interest rate swap agreement with a financial institution, the objective of which was to allow the Society to pay a fixed interest rate rather than the variable rate included in the original bond agreement.
 Payments on the principal balance are due annually commencing May 1, 2002 through May 1, 2020, with interest payments due quarterly at a 3.13% fixed rate, until maturity.
-Interest expense incurred on this payable amounted to \$25,112 for the year ended December 31, 2012.
+Interest expense incurred on this payable amounted to \$19,844 for the year ended December 31, 2014.
 The bond payable is secured by a letter of credit held with Wells Fargo Bank, NA.
-The letter of credit expires on November 1, 2013, and provides for the renewal of such upon that date.
-Failure to renew the letter of credit will result in the mandatory redemption of the bonds.
-Under the letter of credit agreement, the Society is required to pay annual letter of credit fees and quarterly remarketing fees equal to 1% and 0.125%, respectively, of the outstanding principal balance.
+The letter of credit expires on May 1, 2020.
+Under the letter of credit agreement, the Society is required to pay annual letter of credit fees and quarterly remarketing fees equal to 1.26% and 0.125%, respectively, of the outstanding principal balance.

-The annual letter of credit fees and quarterly remarketing fees amounted to \$8,332 and \$957 respectively, for the year, ended December 31, 2012.
+The annual letter of credit fees and quarterly remarketing fees amounted to \$8,259 and \$753 respectively, for the year, ended December 31, 2014.

-Future annual maturities of bond payable as of December 31, 2012, are as follows:
+Future annual maturities of bond payable as of December 31, 2014, are as follows: